Working With Passive Members

 Can passive members see that their time is being logged?

 Yes, the RescueTime desktop app is always visible and accessible by the user.
-Users can follow the "learn more" menu item to see a description of RescueTime and (optionally) how your organization is using it.
+Users can follow the "learn more" menu item to see a description of RescueTime and (optionally) how your team is using it.
 The learn more link or the application itself cannot be hidden from users.

 Can a passive member convert to a full-fledged active member?